 Risks are significant:

-- Volatility can erase gains quickly.
+- Price swings can erase gains quickly.

 Ongoing education and consistent risk management matter more than any single trade idea.